LLNL/UnifyFS/docs/assumptions.rst

 reflect the result of any of the processes' operations to that offset or region.
 **I don't think this paragraph is true.
 I think we won't return the last write even if synchronization is applied**

+..
+How can users check that their application is correctly synchronized?
+Will we have the checker scripts ready?

 '''''''''''''''''''''''''''
 Lamination Consistency Semantics in UnifyFS
 '''''''''''''''''''''''''''

-One key aspect of UnifyFS is the idea of "laminating" a file.
-After a file is laminated, it becomes permanently read-only and its data is accessible across all the compute nodes in the job.
+The other consistency model that UnifyFS employs is called "lamination semantics" which is intended to be applied once a file is done being modified at the end of a write phase of an application.
+After a file is laminated, it becomes permanently read-only and its data is accessible across all the compute nodes in the job without further synchronization.
 Once a file is laminated, it cannot be further modified, except for being renamed or deleted.
-**If the application process group fails before a file has been laminated, UnifyFS may delete the file.**
+..
+Is the next sentence true?
+Does more need to be added?
 If a failure occurs during a job before a file is laminated, the file contents may be unrecoverable.